Netesh5/text-to-speech-Flutter/README.md

 This project is a starting point for a Flutter application.

-Some Features :
+It has Some Features like :
+ .
 Volume control,
+ .
 Pitch control,
+ .
 Speed control

  Screenshot